nicknonnen/nicknonnen.github.io/rosgenlab/rosgenreport.md

 ## Introduction and Motivation

-Briefly describe the original analysis – type of study, research design, analytical approach, and results; motivation of the replication; and outline of the replication study

 Understanding river dynamics and morphology is crucial to further understanding how a system influences and interacts with surrounding environments.
 Through a classification system such as the Rosgen Classification of Natural Rivers, these dynamics can be better studied and researchers can more accurately and effectively predict, manage, and conserve environments within and adjacent to river systems.

 This report stems from the original 1994 study ***A classification of natural rivers*** by Rosgen, which established a classification hierarchy with 7 major categories from A to G. Rosgen's motivation for this system was to aid river restoration, engineering, and conservation, as well as help predict oft-erratic future behavior with higher accuracy.
 That study was then replicated by Kasprack et al in 2016, in the report ***The blurred line between form and process: A comparison of stream channel classification frameworks***.
 In this replication, Kasprack aimed to identify weaknesses in four different river classification models (Rosgen, the River Styles Framework, the Natural Channels Classification, and Channel-form Based Statistical Classifications) in the same place - the John Day Watershed in eastern Oregon.
 Kasprack concluded the four schemes were largely consistent.